What are the terms and conditions?

 3. Late applications

-3.1 If your Application is submitted within 5 working days of the Course commencing, we cannot guarantee that the Confirmation will reach you before the Course starts.
+3.1 If your Application is submitted within 5 working days of the Class commencing, we cannot guarantee that the Confirmation will reach you before the Class starts.
 In these circumstances, we will normally provide confirmation by phone or email.

-3.2 If you submit your Application within 5 working days of an Online Short Course commencing and you do not receive a response from us with joining instructions together with login details for the Course within 24 hours, please contact us.
+3.2 If you submit your Application within 5 working days of an Online Class commencing and you do not receive a response from us with joining instructions together with login details for the Class within 24 hours, please contact us.
 You are responsible for checking the status of your Application.

 4.1 We will use our reasonable endeavours to ensure that the Services meet the description set out on our Website in all material respects.